-The Feedback Switch (Vibration Switch) ships immediately , unless I’m on a rare vacation.
-The kit takes 10 seconds to snap together.
-If you need a custom solution, such as a data tracker that measures switch event duration at night, or If you need something else custom-designed, you can schedule a 45-minute design consult call with me after 5 pm EST to answer any questions you may have or design something specific.
+Your Feedback Switch will be processed and shipped the same day.
+The switch takes 10 seconds to snap together.
+If you need a custom solution, such as a data tracker that measures switch event duration at night, or if you need something else custom-designed, you can schedule a 45-minute design consult call with me to answer any questions you may have or design something specific.
+You can purchase and schedule design time on my calendar.

 How does the Feedback Switch work?

-The vibration can help train your body to relax rather than tense up or clench.
-It can be used in classrooms, at home, and at night.
-The vibration feedback is most effective when practiced with breathing techniques throughout the day (longer exhales).
-That way, when you feel the vibration, your subconscious will know how to respond calmly without habitual tension.
+The vfeedback switch can help train your body to relax when you experience stress rather than tense up or clench.
+It can be used during the day at work or at night.
+The feedback switch is most effective when practiced with breathing techniques throughout the day (longer exhales), that way, when you feel the vibration while sleeping, your subconscious will know how to respond calmly without the habitual tension clenching.
 With regular use and deep breathing, you can build new, healthy subconscious habits of longer exhales.
 The switch is compact, lightweight (14g), BPA-free, and moisture-resistant.
-It uses one or two powerful long-life common coin cell batteries.
+It uses one or two powerful, long-life, common coin-cell batteries.

 You can:

-Use a mindfulness breathing training aide - clip it to your shirt, keep in your pocket, or wear as a necklace.
+Use a mindfulness breathing training aide - clip it to your shirt, keep it in your pocket, or wear it as a necklace.

-Switch Option 1 - Solder together x4 5mm micro momentary switches in a straight row, overlaid with wires on the side to add durability.
+Switch Option 1 - Solder together x4 5mm micro momentary switches in a straight row, with wires routed along the side for added durability.
 Momentary Schematic Link

 Switch Option 2 - Use a strip of Velostat conductive pressure-sensitive rubber encased between conductive fabric.
 Use this code and schematic with an Arduino Uno Velostat Schematic Link